MicrosoftDocs/win32/desktop-src/shell/addmrustring.md

 ---
-Description: 'Adds a string to the top of the most recently used (MRU) list.'
+Description: Adds a string to the top of the most recently used (MRU) list.
 title: AddMRUStringW function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # AddMRUStringW function

 \[This function is available through Windows XP with Service Pack 2 (SP2) and Windows Server 2003.
 It might be altered or unavailable in subsequent versions of Windows. \]

 Adds a string to the top of the most recently used (MRU) list.